 According to Stat Counter report, Android remains on number#1 position in Operating System across desktop, laptop and mobile devices.
 Android presents 37.93% of the global OS while Windows stood at a 37.91% ratio.
 The report also focused that Windows is still holding a 39.5% ratio in the Internet market while Android is on a 21.16% ratio in North America.
 The ratio in Europe is 51.7% (Windows) against 23.5% (Android).
 Android has led in the Asian market (India) with 61.78%, Indonesia with 60.7% and China with 42.12% usage.

 Magento Platform Vulnerability Could Exploit Hundreds of e-Shops

 Magento platform had a severe unpatched vulnerability that could allow attackers exploit and run malicious PHP scripts on web servers.
-DefenseCode- a security firm reported that the vulnerability resides in a feature that retrieve preview image of Vimeo video that allows adding videos to product listings.
-Attacker could remotely run code by tricking Magento to download .htaccess file to enable PHP inside download directory and then download malicious PHP script to run as backdoor.
+DefenseCode- a security firm reported that the vulnerability resides in a feature that retrieves preview image of Vimeo video that allows adding videos to product listings.
+An attacker could remotely run code by tricking Magento to download .htaccess file to enable PHP inside download directory and then download malicious PHP script to run as a backdoor.

 Scottrade Bank Admitted Data Breach, Exposed 20,000 Records

 Scottrade Bank suffered a data breach that exposed 20K customers’ records and 60GB MSSQL database was remained open over the web.
 The incident took place when Genpact uploaded data to Amazon hosting server.
 The company did not secure their data and left online.
 Chris Vickery – a security researcher who found this incident and downloaded an archive 158.9 GB data file.
 The archive included account passwords in plain text and contained names, addresses, and social security numbers.